joist-orm/joist-orm/docs/docs/goals/type-safe-relations.md

 const books = await author.books.load();
 ```

-## But Async Access is Kinda Annoying
+## But Async is Kinda Annoying

-While Joist's "async by default" approach is the safest, it is admittedly tedious when you get to double/triple levels of `await`s, i.e.:
+While Joist's "async by default" approach is the safest, it is admittedly tedious when you get to double/triple levels of `await`s, i.e. to go from an `Author` to their `Book`s to each `Book`'s `BookReview`s:

 ```typescript
 const author = await em.load(Author, "a:1");